pallupz/covid-vaccine-booking/README.md

 - https://github.com/bombardier-gif/covid-vaccine-booking : I haven't tried this personally but, it looks like a promising, completely automated solution that would require a bit more setting up.

 ### Usage:

-For the anyone not familiar with Python and using Windows, using the ```covid-vaccine-slot-booking.exe``` executable file (EDIT: EXE is not working at the moment due to unresolved errors) would be the easiest way.
-It might trigger an anti-virus alert.
-That's because I used ```pyinstaller``` to package the python code and it needs a bit more effort to avoid such alerts.

-OR
+If you don't already have Python and do not know to set it up, instructions are at the bottom.
+Do that and come back here.

-Use **Python 3.7** and install all the dependencies with:
+Use **Python 3.7** and install all the dependencies with the below.
+This is a one-time activity (for anyone not familiar with Python)
 ```
 pip install -r requirements.txt
 ```